JOB OPENINGS

 The essential functions of this position include, but are not limited to, the following tasks:

-• Plan and provide client outreach and other education activities for client population
+• Plan and provide client outreach and other education activities for client population and community partners

 • Assist in coordinating day-of-court clinics